mikesol/wagsi/README.md

 1. Sign up for an account.
 1. Navigate to https://github.io/#https://github.com/mikesol/wagsi.
 This will automatically provision your gitpod environment.
 Note that you only need to do this once - you can reboot the environment after creating it for the first time.
 1. From the terminal on the bottom of the screen, run `npm install && npm run ide && npm start`.
+On reboots, you need only run `npm install && npm start`.
 1. You'll see a pop-up asking to open a port and to open the page in your browser.
 Click on both.
 This will open a new page for your audio session.
 1. On the new page, click **Start audio**.
 1. Back in the online editor, open up Wagged and start making some music!
 For inspiration, you can use this for `graph`: